- About Us

 The Capstone Project is a research project that makes use of more than academic readings and published research.
 While these are important components of research and should be included in the project, the Capstone is meant to help students take advantage of their setting.
 Students use resources they would not have access to at their home universities.
 Students also incorporate interviews, participant observation, and other methods to create a final paper and presentation.
 Many students develop their Capstone as part of a senior thesis or broader future research project.

-The Capstone Project is a graded component of the optional course taught in English, Issues in Contemporary Society and Culture.
+The Capstone Project is a graded component of the optional course taught in English, Chinese Society in the 21st Century.
 The Capstone Research Project comprises 40% of the grade for this course.
 Graded project work includes a project abstract with a problem statement and research methodology outline, a PowerPoint presentation, and a final paper.

 A study abroad experience is first and foremost an academic experience, and the Alliance for Global Education takes the process of credit and grade conversion seriously.